cerebro-data/external-docs/docs/Authentication.md

 to authenticate internal services.
 This would, for example, be a token with `cerebro` as the subject.

-Cerebro supports the standard JWT claims include:
+Cerebro supports the standard JWT claims including:

 * sub
 * exp
 * nbf

+Cerebro requires that JWTs have a "sub" claim.
 For specifying groups that the token subject is a member of, Cerebro suggests using the claim "groups" and storing the associated value as a list of strings.